Skip to content

 What is Alternative Dispute Resolution?

-ODR is often referred to as a form of alternative dispute resolution (sometimes known as ADR).
+People often refer to ODR as a form of alternative dispute resolution (sometimes known as ADR).
 Alternative dispute resolution refers to a range of ways of resolving a dispute without going to court.
 It usually involves a third party, and some examples include mediation and arbitration.

-Mediation is the process where an impartial third party mediator helps you try to negotiate a settlement with the other party.
-Arbitration is an alternative to going to court and involves an independent arbitrator deciding on the dispute between the parties.
+Mediation is the process in which an impartial third-party mediator helps you try to negotiate a settlement with the other party.
+Arbitration involves an independent arbitrator deciding on the dispute between the parties.

 What is Online Dispute Resolution?

 Put simply, ODR is a type of dispute resolution that uses technology (such as the internet or digital software) to carry out the dispute resolution process.
-ODR uses a mixture of online tools, such as confidential discussion rooms on platforms like Zoom and Microsoft Teams.
+ODR uses a mix of online tools, including confidential discussion rooms on platforms such as Zoom and Microsoft Teams.
 In addition, it usually involves an independent third party, who will assist in the dispute resolution process.

 Online dispute resolution is frequently used in disputes that began online.
 It is usually suitable for addressing consumer complaints and often appears in e-commerce business.